cucumber/cucumber-ruby-wire/features/readme.md

 a definition file with the .wire extension in the step_definitions folder (or other load path).
 Note that these files are rendered with ERB when loaded.

-A WirePacket flowing in either direction is formatted as a JSON-encoded string, with a newline character signaling the end of a packet.
-See the specs for Cucumber::WireSupport::WirePacket for more details.
+A `Wire::DataPacket` flowing in either direction is formatted as a JSON-encoded string, with a newline character signaling the end of a packet.
+See the specs for `Cucumber::Wire::DataPacket` for more details.

 Cucumber sends the following request messages out over the wire: